 If you provide unpaid care for a relative or friend, the Care Act 2014 states that you're entitled to a free detailed assessment of your needs as a carer.

-You also have a legal right to support if your needs assessment shows you meet the carers eligibility criteria.
+You have a legal right to support if your needs assessment shows you meet the carers eligibility criteria.

-The Act recognises the importance of supporting carers, raises awareness of carers rights, and puts them on an equal footing to the person they care for.
+The Care Act recognises the importance of supporting carers, raises awareness of carers rights, and puts them on an equal footing to the person they care for.

 The carers assessment isn't about how well you provide care, it's all about helping you and making sure you have enough support.

-Getting an assessment
+How to get an assessment

 If the person you care for has an adult care worker, you can ask for your needs to be assessed at the same time they have their care and support assessment or review.
-To do this, speak to that worker or contact Call Derbyshire, tel: 01629 533190.
+To do this, speak to that worker or contact Call Derbyshire, telephone: 01629 533190.

 If you're asking on behalf of someone else, please ask the carer for their consent first.